ilg-physics-ucsb/physics6-manual/6BL/WavesonaString/WavesonaString_old.md

 Play with Simulation 2 to see wave interference in action.

-1) First set up the settings on Simulation 2 as follows.
+a) First set up the settings on Simulation 2 as follows.

 ![Simulation 1 Wave Interference Settings](imgs/Interference_Settings.JPG){width=100%}

-2) Send two pulses with a gap in between them and observe how they constructively and destructively interfere.
+b) Send two pulses with a gap in between them and observe how they constructively and destructively interfere.
 Note this will be easier to view with the speed set to Slow Motion or with reduced tension to make the waves travel slower.
 You may also play with this in Manual mode.

 ![Simulation 2: Wave Interference](https://phet.colorado.edu/sims/html/wave-on-a-string/latest/wave-on-a-string_en.html){width=100% height=600px}